Sub-Harmonic Control of a Fluxonium Qubit via a Purcell-Protected Flux Line: Benchmarking Single-Qubit Gates

-To benchmark the performance of sub-harmonic driving for single-qubit gates, we compare three different configurations: A 3$^{\rm rd}$ sub-harmonic drive through the LP-filtered flux line, a conventional resonant drive through the unfiltered flux line and a conventional resonant drive via the MW line.
-We use the 3$^{\rm rd}$ sub-harmonic as it shows a higher Rabi frequency for similar drive power compared to sub-harmonics with higher photon numbers, resulting in faster gate speeds at equal power levels [Fig.~\ref{fig:fig3}].
+To benchmark the performance of sub-harmonic driving for single-qubit gates, we compare three different configurations: A 3$^{\rm rd}$ sub-harmonic drive through the LP-filtered flux line (LP), a conventional resonant drive through the unfiltered flux line (UF) and a conventional resonant drive via the MW line.
+We use the 3$^{\rm rd}$ sub-harmonic as it shows a higher Rabi frequency for similar drive power compared to sub-harmonics with higher photon numbers, resulting in faster gate speeds at equal power levels (Fig.~\ref{fig:fig3}).

 For gate calibration, we set a constant pulse amplitude of a pulse with a flat-top Gaussian envelope and optimize frequency and time of the pulse.
-Additionally, we calibrate virtual Z rotations to correct for phase changes acquired due to the power-dependent frequency shift during the pulse [Fig.~\ref{fig:fig2}].
+Additionally, we calibrate virtual Z rotations to correct for phase changes acquired due to the power-dependent frequency shift during the pulse (Fig.~\ref{fig:fig2}).
 A detailed description of the tune-up procedure is provided in Appendix~\ref{appendix:tune-up}.
 Similarly, we calibrate the on-resonance gate implemented using a a DRAG pulse~\cite{gambettaAnalyticControlMethods2011}.
 All gates are set to an equal length of 64\,ns to ensure that qubit coherence affects all gates similarly.

 We determine the gate fidelities of all three implementations through interleaved randomized benchmarking [Fig.~\ref{fig:fig4}\,(a)], where we use a gate set $\mathcal{G}=\{I, X_{\pm\pi}, Y_{\pm\pi}, X_{\pm\pi/2}, Y_{\pm\pi/2}\}$, resulting in 1.875 average gates per Clifford~\cite{barendsSuperconductingQuantumCircuits2014}.
 To test the stability of the sub-harmonic gate to setup-related drifts that might affect the Rabi frequency $\Omega_n$ and subsequently the frequency shift $\delta_n$ ~\cite{lazarCalibrationDriveNonlinearity2023, xiaFastSuperconductingQubit2023}, we conduct repeated randomized benchmarking experiments over a time period of 24 hours.
-The averaged and time resolved randomized benchmarking experiments shown in Fig.~\ref{fig:fig4}\,(a) and (b) result in gate fidelities $\mathcal F_{\mathrm{UF}}=$ 99.878(5)\,\% for the unfiltered flux line configuration, $\mathcal F_{\mathrm{SH}}=$ 99.941(4)\,\% for the sub-harmonic implementation, and $\mathcal F_{\mathrm{MW}}=$ 99.969(2)\,\% for the MW-line implementation.
+The averaged and time resolved randomized benchmarking experiments shown in Fig.~\ref{fig:fig4}\,(a) and (b) result in gate fidelities $\mathcal F_{\mathrm{UF}}=$ 99.878(5)\,\% for the unfiltered flux line configuration (UF) and in the LP-filtered configuration in $\mathcal F_{\mathrm{SH}}=$ 99.941(4)\,\% for the sub-harmonic implementation, and $\mathcal F_{\mathrm{MW}}=$ 99.969(2)\,\% for the MW-line implementation.

 Using the measured $T_1$ and $T_2^*$ times shown in Table \ref{coherence_table}, we compare the obtained gate fidelities to the coherence limit \cite{dingHighFidelityFrequencyFlexibleTwoQubit2023, pedersenFidelityQuantumOperations2007}